nabaznyl/lmapp/AI_WORKFLOW_GUIDELINES.md

     *   If uncertain, ask.
     *   If the user says "no", undo immediately without pushback.

+### Communication Standards
+1.  **Pre-Action Explanation:**
+    *   Provide a detailed explanation of the changes you are about to make *prior* to doing them.
+2.  **Post-Action Summary:**
+    *   Provide a detailed summary of the updates and changes you made at the end of the conversation.
+    *   Make it easy to read and follow.

 ## 2. Tool Configuration

 The following tools are integrated or available for the AI workflow: